mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ### Yearly individual goals meeting

 In the spring, we will use one of our individual meetings to complete any required yearly evaluations and discuss your long-term research and career goals.
 If you do not have a required written evaluation as part of your training program, I would suggest using an [individual development plan](https://myidp.sciencecareers.org/).
+Unless your program has a different timeline for yearly evaluations, please plan to have this meeting during our first individual meeting after UGA's spring break.

 ### Lab meeting